gabrielelana/pomicons/README.md

 # What is that?
 This is a font with 8 symbols to talk about the ["Pomodoro Technique"®](http://pomodorotechnique.com/)

 # Why?
 I use the ["Pomodoro Technique"®](http://pomodorotechnique.com/) a lot and I've done that for many years, I'm a computer programmer, I make my own tools to keep track of my pomodori and I've always wanted some icons to indicate high level concepts in a terse and aesthetically pleasing way.
 For me symbol fonts are perfect because they could be used everywhere, even in a `VT100` terminal [see](https://github.com/gabrielelana/awesome-terminal-fonts)

-# What do they mean?
+# What Do They Mean?
 * **CLEAN_CODE** at codepoint `u+E000` this has nothing to do with the pomodoro technique, but it's nice to have a symbol for something that is so important :-)
 * **POMODORO_DONE** at codepoint `u+E001` symbolize a pomodoro that was done in the paste, should be used to say something like _"today I have done 12 `u+E001`"_
 * **POMODORO_ESTIMATED** at codepoint `u+E002` symbolize a pomodoro estimated/allocated for an activity in the future